UMF student Emmet Lani-Caputo uses a dissecting microscope to identify a tick to species, sex, and age class prior to tick zoonosis testing.

 At UMF, STEM students connect classroom learning with hands-on experience.
 Programs focus on problem-solving, research, and interdisciplinary collaboration, preparing graduates to succeed in a rapidly evolving scientific and technological world.

-Empowering Future Leaders in STEM Programs at UMF
+Empowering Future Leaders

 At UMF, you don’t just study STEM—you actively explore, experiment, and solve real-world problems.
 Through hands-on labs, research opportunities, and dynamic coursework, you’ll gain practical skills that prepare you for careers and graduate study.
 Here, learning goes beyond the classroom.